wolfricoz/RedditPoster/docs/index.md

+---
+layout: default
+title: Home
+nav_order: 1
+---

 <h1 style="text-align:center">Reddit Poster</h1>

 Reddit poster is an application that allows you to post your advertisements to multiple subreddits at once.
 It is a simple application that uses the Reddit API to post your ads.
 It is written in Python and uses the Tkinter library for the GUI.

-## Installation

-[//]: # (to be added)
+# Requirements

+* python 3.10+
+* a Reddit account
+* internet connection